etwk/blog/content/lists/books.md

 - [ ] Child Development: A Practitioner's Guide (forth edition)
 - [ ] Affect Regulation, Mentalization, and the Development of the Self
 - [ ] Judgment under Uncertainty: Heuristics and Biases

+## Health
+- [ ] Chronic Pain Reset: 30 Days of Activities, Practices, and Skills to Help You Thrive
+- [ ] Beyond Satisfied: A Sex Hacker's Guide to Endless Orgasms, Mind-Blowing Connection, and Lasting Confidence #must

 ## Life
 - [ ] How to be a Happier Parent: Raising a Family, Having a Life, and Loving (Almost) Every Minute